 sphingomyelinase normally breaks down this substance.
 However, people with type A or B either do not have enough of this enzyme or this enzyme does not work properly.
 Without the properly functioning enzyme, this fatty material builds up in the cells.
 The cells die and the organ does not work properly.

-In these two types, nerve cells in the brain are unable to move cholesterol out.
+In these 2 types, nerve cells in the brain are unable to move cholesterol out.
 This allows cholesterol to build up, which keeps cells from functioning normally.